Free shore access

 With its white sand, coconut palm and translucent waters, Sai Nuan is one of Koh Tao’s nicest beaches.
-The beach, located not far from the main pier of Mae Haad, is decent sized and very secluded yet, and offers a peaceful tropical atmosphere.
-It also shelters one of the best snorkeling spots of the island, the coral and fish congregating on and around the rocks spread along the shore.
+The beach, located not far from the main pier of Mae Haad, is decently sized and very secluded yet, and offers a peaceful tropical atmosphere.
+It also shelters decent snorkeling although much of the coral has died.

 Enter the water directly from the sandy beach.

-Much of the seabed is flat with an occasional rock protruding here or there with coral (essentially tabular and staghorn coral) growing all over the rocks.
+Much of the seabed is flat with an occasional rock protruding here or there with coral, essentially tabular and branching coral, growing all over the rocks.
 Snorkel around the rocks located on the South end of the beach.
-During your exploration, you may spot numerous fish species, including the elegant moon wrasse, the bright yellow Hong Kong butterflyfish, several species of parrotfish and rabbitfish, but also the colorful redbreasted wrasse.

-If you want to try to spot a blacktip reef shark, reach the deeper area, a few dozen meters from the beach, but watch for long tail boats crossing in the area.
+If you want to try to spot a blacktip reef shark, reach the deeper area, a few dozen meters from the beach, but watch for long-tail boats crossing the area.

 There is a restaurant just around the corner called “Banana Rock”.
 The Sai Thong Resort also has its own restaurant along with about 20 bungalows.